MicrosoftDocs/ATADocs/ATPDocs/understanding-security-alerts.md

 ## Advanced security alert investigation

 To get more details on a security alert, download the detailed Excel alert report.

-1. Select the three dots in the upper right corner of any alert, then select **Download Details**.
+Select the three dots in the upper right corner of any alert, then select **Download Details**.

-Each Defender for Identity alert Excel download provides the following information:

-- Summary – the first tab includes the highlights of the alert
+The downloaded file includes summary details about the alert on the first tab, including:

 - Title
 - Description
 - Start Time (UTC)
 - End Time (UTC)
 - Severity – Low/Medium/High
 - Status – Open/Closed
 - Status Update Time (UTC)
 - View in browser

-- All involved entities (accounts, computers, and resources) are listed, separated by their role.
-  - Source, destination, or attacked, depending on the alert.
+All involved entities, including accounts, computers, and resources are listed, separated by their role.
+Details are provided for the source, destination, or attacked entity, depending on the alert.

-- Most of the tabs include the following data per entity:
+Most of the tabs also include the following data per entity:

 - Name
 - Details
 - Type
 - SamName
 - Source Computer
 - Source User (if available)
 - Domain Controllers
 - Accessed Resource: Time, Computer, Name, Details, Type, Service.
-  - Additional tabs per alert:
-    - On attacked accounts when the suspected attack used Brute Force.
-    - On Domain Name System (DNS) servers when the suspected attacked involved network mapping reconnaissance (DNS).
 - Related entities: ID, Type, Name, Unique Entity Json, Unique Entity Profile Json
 - All raw activities captured by Defender for Identity Sensors related to the alert (network or event activities) including:
   - Network Activities
   - Event Activities

+Some alerts have extra tabs, such as details about:

+- Attacked accounts when the suspected attack used Brute Force.
+- Domain Name System (DNS) servers when the suspected attacked involved network mapping reconnaissance (DNS).

+For example:

 ![Involved entities.](media/involved-entities.png)